xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

   - `{ a: 1, b: 2 }` is converted to `{"a":1,"b":2}`
   - `{ "test" : "foobar" }` is converted to `{"test":"foobar"}`

-  Previous versions of ArangoDB always converted objects into the string `[object Object]`
+  Previous versions of AvocadoDB always converted objects into the string `[object Object]`

 This change also affects other parts in AQL that used `TO_STRING()` to implicitly cast operands to strings.
 It also affects the AQL functions `CONCAT()` and `CONCAT_SEPARATOR()` which treated array values differently.
-Previous versions of ArangoDB automatically flattened array values in the first level of the array, e.g. `CONCAT([1, 2, 3, [ 4, 5, 6 ]])` produced `1,2,3,4,5,6`.
+Previous versions of AvocadoDB automatically flattened array values in the first level of the array, e.g. `CONCAT([1, 2, 3, [ 4, 5, 6 ]])` produced `1,2,3,4,5,6`.
 Now this will produce `[1,2,3,[4,5,6]]`.
 To flatten array members on the top level, you can now use the more explicit `CONCAT(FLATTEN([1, 2, 3, [4, 5, 6]], 1))`.